Can Nutritional Counselling Help with Binge Eating Disorder?

 THE ROLE OF NUTRITIONAL COUNSELLING FOR ANNA

-Whilst Anna's is a composite story, it reflects a pattern I recognise in many of the people I work with.
-I hope its complexity helps to illustrate why it matters to work with practitioners who understand the multiple and interconnected dimensions of binge eating disorder.
+Whilst Anna's is a composite story, it reflects patterns I recognise in many of the people I work with.
+I hope its complexity helps to illustrate why it is important to work with practitioners who understand the multiple interconnected dimensions of binge eating disorder.

-For Anna, the perimenopause-driven urge to restrict had reactivated the physiological drive to binge.
-The work pressure had left her nervous system chronically depleted, making food the most available route to relief.
-The body image distress was feeding the shame cycle, which was feeding further restriction.
-Each dimension was maintaining the others.
+For Anna, the perimenopause had brought with it both physiological and cognitive pressures that had reactivated the restrict-binge cycle.
+Work pressures had left her nervous system depleted, with food the most available route to relief.
+Body image distress was feeding a shame cycle which was feeding further restriction.
+In this way, each dimension was maintaining the others.

-The nutritional counselling I offer is holistic support - with a focus on the physiological foundations of eating, behaviour change around food and emotions, and the gradual rebuilding of a more flexible, peaceful relationship with food and body.
+The nutritional counselling I offer is holistic support - with a focus on restoring nourishment, behaviour change around food and self-care, and the gradual rebuilding of a more flexible, peaceful relationship with food and body.

-It is informed throughout by specialist training in Nutritional Therapy for Eating Disorders, ACT-informed behaviour change, Intuitive Eating and body image work - frameworks that together help address the multiple dimensions that maintain binge eating disorder.
+It is informed throughout by specialist training in Nutritional Therapy for Eating Disorders, ACT, Intuitive Eating and body image work - frameworks that together help address multiple dimensions that maintain binge eating disorder, and help my clients build the skills they need to navigate food and eating with more ease in the long run.

-For Anna, this support, based on weekly sessions initially and then bi-weekly, over an eight-month period, was enough to move her forward significantly.
+For Anna, personalised support, based on weekly sessions initially and then bi-weekly over an eight-month period, was enough to move her forward significantly.

 FINAL THOUGHTS

 For some people, nutritional counselling can be the primary vehicle for that work.
-For others, nutritional counselling works best alongside psychological therapy, particularly where deeper psychological processing, trauma history or complex mental health needs are part of the picture, and alongside GP support or other specialist input.
+For others, nutritional counselling works best as part of a multidisciplinary approach alongside psychological therapy, particularly where deeper psychological processing, trauma history or complex mental health needs are part of the picture, and alongside GP support or other specialist input.
+I am trained to work effectively alongside other practitioners where it is helpful.

 If you would like to find out more, you can read about my Nutritional Counselling service here, or explore the dedicated binge eating support page.
 A free, confidential enquiry call is available to help you understand whether my Nutritional Counselling is right for you at this time, with no obligation and no pressure to commit to anything.